lirao/Rao-Li/README.md

 * Make Plot unlock screen (2nd loop)
 * Fix polish animations

+* Completed (as of 4/26 Noon)
+	* Implemented time/affection bars
+	* Wrote plot and basic plot screen
+	* Bug: Sometimes, the rightmost 2 horizontal orbs will match just by themselves when there's a high combo

 ### Week 7 (4/28 - 5/2/2014) - _finishing the polish_
 *  Finish up on whatever is left to do
 *  Get play testing feedback and change stuff